 - Look in your baby's eyes and smile.
-In time, she will start to mimic your expressions.
+In time, she'll start to mimic your expressions.

 2. How much will my newborn sleep?

-Your infant will sleep a lot at first, as much as 16 hours a day.
-Unfortunately, it's only one to two hours at a time.
-The good news is that by 6 months, many babies sleep six hours a night.
+Your infant will sleep a lot at first -- as much as 16 hours a day.
+Unfortunately, it's only 1 to 2 hours at a time.
+The good news is that by 6 months, many babies sleep 6 hours a night.

-Try these tips to help your little one sleep:
+Try these tips to help your little one snooze: